rpm-software-management/dnf/doc/conf_ref.rst

 ``retries``
     :ref:`integer <integer-label>`

-    Set the number of times any attempt to retrieve a file should retry before returning an error.
+    Set the number of total retries for downloading packages.
+The number is accumulative, so e.g. for `retries=10`, dnf will fail after any package download fails for eleventh time.
 Setting this to `0` makes dnf try forever.
 Default is `10`.

 .. _skip_if_unavailable-label: